Should You Worry About Estrogen Dominance In Menopause?

 Bonus Tip: Include some broccoli sprouts in your diet each day, they have special micronutrients that support estrogen detoxification.

 Watch for a blog coming soon on the most important hormone-disrupting chemicals to avoid & where you'll find them.

 Move!
 If you're sitting, try to get up and move your arms and legs around and take some deep breaths every 30 minutes (try setting a timer!)
 Try walking or bouncing on a rebounder (a mini-trampoline) a few minutes a day.

 Get to the root cause!
 Make sure your hormones don't drop too low by supporting them with HRT or customized herbal remedies.
 There's simply no substitute for something powerful enough to support your body in keeping your hormone levels, including progesterone, high enough.

 No hormonal care plan is complete without this hormonal support componenent.
 If you're interested in using herbal remedies for this part of your hormonal care plan, they must be customized to your body and change with your hormones over time.
-CLICK HERE to learn more about how you can do this with my online program on herbs (be sure to get on the waitlist if you're interested, it only opens for enrollment a few times a year.)

 Thanks so much for joining me today!
 Please put your questions & comments in the comments section below, I'd truly love to hear from you!